 This last week, I met with one of my senior clients and her son for our regular financial review.
 After walking through her portfolio and discussing the new tax laws, we talked about the need for a trusted backup (her son) to be authorized to manage her financial affairs if she became unable to do so.

-Enter the Durable Power of Attorney (DPOA).
-What’s that?
+Enter the Durable Power of Attorney (DPOA)

 A DPOA is a legal document where you appoint someone to act on your behalf when you’re alive but unable to manage your own business affairs.
 The person you appoint is known as your attorney-in-fact and it’s usually a good idea to also appoint a successor in case the first person is unable to follow-through.